 Was the Truth and Reconciliation Commission (TRC) not enough ?

-The TRC was an effort, hoping that more would be done, but I don’t think people were aware of how gruesome the experiences of apartheid were, of how damaged people have been.
+The TRC was an effort, hoping that more would be done, but I don’t think all South Africans were aware of how gruesome the experiences of apartheid were, of how damaged people have been.
 On both sides, there has been an effort to move on, but every now and then we are reminded that as a nation, across the board, we have not done enough.

 Germany is one nation that has done very well, in accepting its history, admitting to it and teaching all of its generations about the gruesome past.
 You cannot go through the German education system without learning about the Holocaust.
 South Africa has not done that.
 History is an option in South Africa, it’s not compulsory after a certain grade.
 I don’t think it is a wise decision, in terms of making sure the younger generations understand why people are upset about the fact that the conditions under which they live today have not changed.

 Our leaders have also been on a public global stage ever since they started the job, and looked at with a magnifying glass.
 Their opportunity to make mistakes has been amplified out of proportion.
 There’s always the question of international support, but at what cost ?

 For further reading on iD4D : “Preventing xenophobic violence in South Africa”, by Marc Gbaffou, chairman of African Diaspora Forum.